 Everything on here is very much in the retro mindset, though you can’t actually use cartridges.
 Instead, you’ll get a thousand games pre-loaded in ROM form on the console for you to play as soon as you turn it on.

-This is really nice a piece of hardware for the most part.
+This is a really nice piece of hardware for the most part.
 It’s great if you’re trying to set up a home arcade, for example, and it works very well with modern televisions.
 The joysticks are fantastic and work great with the older arcade games that are on the list.
 There are a few small technical problems here and there, but they’re easily hammered out with amazing customer service.

 If you want something that you can set up quickly and play, this is probably a good console for you.
 It is also one of the best for reliving the look and feel of retro games.
-The control makes you feel like your standing in the arcade hammering out the old familiar buttons.
+The control makes you feel like you standing in the arcade hammering out the old familiar buttons.
 It feels sturdy and well built, and it adds the physical ‘feel’ to the games that other systems lack.

 There are some real winners on here like Contra, but you’re mostly looking through what looks like home-brew games.
 There’s also no way to add more games to the system, which means you’re stuck with those games.

 Picking The Right Retro Gaming Console For Your Needs

 If you have reached this far within this guide and review, you probably have a little bit of a difficult time deciding what the right retro gaming console is for you.